-How much do you know about Inuit culture?
-To be honest it wasn’t something I’d given much thought to until my recent Arctic Adventure.
+Do you know a lot facts about Inuit culture?
+To be honest it wasn’t something I’d given much thought to until my recent Canadian Arctic Adventure.

-While on this trip of a lifetime, I realized how little I actually knew.
+While on this trip of a lifetime, I realized how little I actually knew about Inuit culture and their Inuit Nunangat.
 Fortunately, Adventure Canada employs several Inuit staff members and guides who were able to fill in the gaps.

-Here are 9 Things That You Probably Don’t Know About Inuit Culture:
+Here are 9 Facts About Inuit Culture and Inuit Life That You Probably Don’t Know :

-1. If you think it’s hard dating where you live, trying doing it in Nunavut.
+1. If you think it’s hard dating where you live, trying doing it in an Inuit homeland, Nunavut.

-2. Inuit have a great sense of humour and a unique one.
+2. Inuit family roups have a great sense of humour and a unique one.

-The humour is often based on the close relationships the Inuit have with each other and everyday occurrences.
-See: http://www.nac.nu.ca/Special/001_e.htm for further details.
+The humour is often based on the close relationships Canadian Inuit have with each other, everyday occurrences and the Inuit way of life.
+See: for further details.

 Check out this short clip, a spoof on the Old Spice commercials from Aanurli?
 Now What?
 The TV show that Anguti hosts and writes: